1190452/LAPR3/Documents/UC7/UC7_AddVehicle.md

 #### Frequency of Occurrence
 --------------------

-This use case happens everytime the administrator wants to add a new electric scooter on the system
+This use case happens everytime the administrator wants to add a new vehicle on the system

 ## 2. Object Oriented Analysis